Pretrained Model release v1.5#

 Input modalities:

-A fixed specification of 10 bands from Sentinel-2, 6 bands from Landsat, 4 bands from NAIP, 3 bands from LINZ, and 2 bands from Sentinel-1 data.
+A fixed specification of 10 bands from Sentinel-2, 6 bands from Landsat, 4 bands from NAIP, 3 bands from LINZ, 2 bands from Sentinel-1 data and 7 bands from MODIS.

 Output modalities:

-As a masked auto-encoder, it has a fixed specification of 10 bands from Sentinel-2, 6 bands from Landsat, 4 bands from NAIP, 3 bands from LINZ, and 2 bands from Sentinel-1 data, to closely mimic the input.
+As a masked auto-encoder, it has a fixed specification of 10 bands from Sentinel-2, 6 bands from Landsat, 4 bands from NAIP, 3 bands from LINZ, 2 bands from Sentinel-1 data and 7 bands from MODIS to closely mimic the input.

 Number of parameters: